elmernocon/extend-service-extension-python/README.md

 ## Additional

-For more details on how to develop a custom service based on this sample app, please refer to [this](./docs/0-toc.md).
+For more details on how to develop a custom service based on this sample app, please refer documentation [here](./docs/0-toc.md).